simonbesters/rasp_blipmap/README.md

 cd blipmaps.nl
 ./download_binaries.sh
 ```
-Create two directories to see the results:
+Build image and create two directories to see the results:
 ```
-mkdir /tmp/OUT && mkdir /tmp/LOG
+docker-compose -f docker-compose.yml build netherlands0  #only need to do this once mkdir /tmp/OUT && mkdir /tmp/LOG
 ```